Penny (Canadian coin): Small cents (1953–2009)

 The first effigy of Queen Elizabeth II was designed by sculptor and medalist Mary Gillick, who chose to depict the queen at 27 years old facing right.
-As with the previous monarchs, her effigy is surrounded with Latin text which reads "Elizabeth II Dei Gratia Regina" (Elizabeth II, by the grace of God, Queen).
+As with the previous monarchs, her effigy is surrounded with Latin text which reads "Elizabeth II Dei gratia Regina" (Elizabeth II, by the grace of God, Queen).
 For Canadian coinage, this marked the first time that master dies were made at the Royal Canadian Mint.
 Canadian pennies dated 1953 to 1955 come in two major varieties "with and without a fold of fabric" (aka strap) on the new effigy.
 The reason for this remains unclear as proposed theories include overly polished dies, or alternatively the relief of the effigy being too high to strike properly.
 In 1956, the Master of the Royal Canadian Mint noted that 898 lb of worn bronze coins and 545 lb of World War II–era tombac nickels were converted for use in one-cent coinage.
 High-speed presses were installed at the mint in the early 1960s, which meant that more Canadian pennies were being made at rates that exceeded 70% when compared to prior years.

 In 1964, Queen Elizabeth approved a second effigy of herself on Canadian coinage, which was made by British artist and sculptor Arnold Machin.
-This second bust features the Queen facing right while wearing a tiara surrounded by Latin text where "Dei Gratia" is abbreviated again to read "D.G."
+This second bust features the Queen facing right while wearing a tiara surrounded by Latin text where "Dei gratia" is abbreviated again to read "D.G."
 When these new pennies debuted in 1965, the denticles on both sides of the coin were replaced by beads, but these were affected by striking difficulties.
 Canada celebrated its centennial in 1967; this was marked by a special design on the reverse side of each circulating denomination.
 For the penny, artist Alex Colville designed a depiction of a rock dove in flight, with a dual date of "1867–1967".
-The reverse design reverted back to George Kruger Gray's maple leaf in 1968, and in 1978 slight changes were made to the composition and thickness which gave the pennies a "thin planchet".
+The reverse design reverted to George Kruger Gray's maple leaf in 1968, and in 1978 slight changes were made to the composition and thickness which gave the pennies a "thin planchet".
 Further changes were made to the penny in 1980 which included a slight reduction of 0.05 mm in diameter, and a weight change from 3.24 g to 2.8 g.
 These specifications only lasted another year before the penny was changed again in both shape and weight.